-17. Subsequent Events
+16. Subsequent Events

-We evaluate subsequent events that have occurred after our most recent balance sheet date but before the financial statements are issued.
+We evaluate subsequent events that have occurred after our most recent balance sheet date but before the financial statements are issued or are available to be issued.
 There are two types of subsequent events: (1) recognized, or those that provide additional evidence about conditions that existed at the date of the balance sheet, including the estimates inherent in the process of preparing financial statements, and (2) nonrecognized, or those that provide evidence about conditions that did not exist at the date of the balance sheet but arose after that date.
+We evaluated subsequent events through April 26, 2010, the issuance date of our financial statements.